 Instructions for simple upma recipe

 - Heat a pan and then dry roast rava (semolina flour) for about 2 minutes in low heat.
-Keep stirring to avoid burning the flour at the bottom of the pan.
+Keep stirring to avoid burning the flour at the bottom of the pan. (if you are adding the seasoning you can heat a tablespoon of oil first, the fry the ingredients for seasoning and also the cashews, then add the semolina flour to the seasonings in the pan and roast it).

 - Add the coconut and salt, mix well and roast for another 1 minute.